silverstripe/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 #### GitHub Labels

-The current GitHub labels are grouped into 5 sections:
+The current GitHub labels are grouped into five sections:

 1. *Changes* - These are designed to signal what kind of change they are and how they fit into the [Semantic Versioning](http://semver.org/) schema
 2. *Impact* - What impact does this bug/issue/fix have, does it break a feature completely, is it just a side effect or is it trivial and not a bit problem (but a bit annoying)